 Dependents of International Students and Scholars are expected to follow all the Immigration Regulations as well as their Sponsors.
-F-2 dependent spouses are not permitted to pursue academic study but must switch to F-1 or J-1 status as appropriate.
-They may only enroll in classes when they have received an approval from USCIS.
+F-2 dependent spouses are not permitted to pursue a full course of academic study or accept any employment but must switch to F-1 or J-1 status as appropriate.
+They may only enroll part-time in classes until they have received an approval from USCIS.

 The following immigration classifications are permitted to study, but may not lawfully accept employment while in the U.S.:

 H-4 dependents of H-1B temporary workers (may accept employment with EAD)